Some people believe private methods should be avoided. Are they right?

 This post turned out way longer than I intended.
 Thanks if you’ve made this far.
 See you next time!

 * The author has given me permission to translate the article to English.
-Here is the original version, in Portuguese.← Book Review: Soft Skills Learn which types of comments should be avoided →
+Here is the original version, in Portuguese.← Value and reference types in C#, Part 2 - Why can't a DateTime be null?
+Learn which types of comments should be avoided →